Narcissism at a Glance

 Defenses such as narcissism are developed to compensate for the intolerable and gradual realisation that adults are merely human: capricious, unfair, unpredictable, non-dependable.
 Defences provide both satisfaction and a sense of security.

-Object Relations school in Psychology (comprising also Kohut, Klein, and
+member of the Object Relations school in Psychology (comprising also Kohut,

 Kernberg regards as artificial the division between Object Libido (energy directed at people) and Narcissistic Libido (energy directed at the self).
 Whether the child develops a normal or a pathological form of narcissism depends on the relations between the representations of the self (the image of the self that the child forms in his or her mind) and the representations of objects (the images of other people that the child forms in his or her mind).
 It is also dependent on the relationship between the representations of the self and real objects.
 The development of pathological narcissism is also determined by instinctual conflicts related both to the libido and to aggression.